6 ways educators can prevent bullying in schools

 Educators should get involved with students.
 They should get reassured that someone is there for them.
 Open-ended questions like what good happened at school or did anyone say anything etc. encourage them to communicate openly and honestly.
 This helps in understanding what is going on.
 Accordingly, help can be extended if issues arise.

-3. Identify Gateway behaviors:
+3. Identify gateway behaviours:

-a.
-Signs Your Child Is a Victim of Bullying:
+a) Signs Your Child Is a Victim of Bullying:

 • Injuries that can’t be explained